grinnell-cs/csc151-images/_readings/vectors.md

-mesh-and-parentheses notation are supposed to be "immutable": applying `vector-set!` to such a vector is an error, and the contents of such vectors are therefore constant. (*Warning!* Some implementations of Scheme, including the ones we use, don't enforce this rule.)
+mesh-and-parentheses notation are supposed to be "immutable": applying `vector-set!` to such a vector is an error, and the contents of such vectors are therefore constant. (*Warning!* Some implementations of Scheme, including the ones we use in some semesters, don't enforce this rule.)

 ### `vector->list` and `list->vector`